Lightning-X/Lightning-X-ChangeLog/README.md

 ## Version 6.0.2 ₁₄.₀₅.₂₀₂₄
-- Getting kicked when joining a mission
+- Fixed getting kicked when joining a mission
-- Not being able to talk to dealers
+- Fixed not being able to talk to dealers
-- Falling through the ground when entering los santos customs
+- Fixed falling through the ground when entering los santos customs
-- General issues with missions
+- Fixed general issues with missions
 - Some improvements and bugfixes

 ## Version 6.0.1 ₁₃.₀₅.₂₀₂₄